Metabolic Adaptation Guide: Why Dieting Stops Working

 But in many cases, the real issue is not discipline.
 It is metabolic adaptation.

 Metabolic adaptation is one of the most important concepts in long-term weight loss.
+It explains why the body does not always respond to dieting in a simple, linear way.

 What Is Metabolic Adaptation?